forta-network/docs/docs/scan-node/troubleshoot.md

 Upon extending this command with `--show all --format oneline` or by simply using `status all`, it returns a full list of statuses from the trackers internally used.

 !!! important "Values"
     Positive numbers mean a successful result. `-1` is failure and `-3` means unknown/irrelevant.
-The ones that are `-1` one can effect the SLA score and the effect of this can be visible from `inspector.expected-score` report value (it would be zero).
+The ones that are `-1` can effect the SLA score and the effect of this can be visible from `inspector.expected-score` report value (it would be zero).

 Let's visit some of the useful ones:

 ### `inspector`

-These are the result of the inspections made in the node periodically.
+These are the results of the inspections made in the node periodically.
 It runs once at startup and then approximately every 10 minutes.

 For chains other than Ethereum Mainnet, `is-eth2` is irrelevant.

 - `api.refs.valid`: Scan, trace and proxy should have the same hash for the same API call.
 This tells about the configuration consistency.
 - `expected-score`: This is the expected inspection score according to the node's knowledge.
 The inspection score has a critical effect on your node's SLA score.
 - `proxy-api`:  Should have positive numbers.
-- `registry-api`: This tells if your node is able load the detection bots.
+- `registry-api`: This tells if your node is able to load the detection bots.
 This might affect your SLA score.
 - `resources.memory`: Total memory must be at least 16 GB and available must be at least 2 GB.
 - `scan-api`:  Should have positive numbers.
 - `trace-api`:  Should have positive numbers if scanning chains with ID 1 and 250.